A Universal algebraic approach to rack coverings: The largest idempotent factor

 (5) Observe that the mapping $s:Q\to Q$, $a\mapsto a*a$ is an automorphism of $Q$: indeed, $s(a*b)=(a*b)*(a*b)=a*(b*b)=s(a)*s(b)$, using the fact that blocks of $\m_Q$ are permutation racks in the last step.
 Let $A=\langle s\rangle\leq\aut(Q)$.
 Since $s^n(a)=L_a^n(a)$, we see that $[a]_{\m_Q}=a^A$.
 Since $Q$ is homogeneous, all blocks of $\m_Q$ are pairwise isomorphic subracks and $A_a=1$ for every $a$.
 Proposition \ref{abelian cov iff} finishes the proof. \end{proof}

 \begin{corollary} Every rack is a central cover of a quandle.
 Every connected rack is an abelian cover of a connected quandle. \end{corollary}

-The following is the analog of Lemma \ref{lemma on cohomology}.
+The following is an analog of Lemma \ref{lemma on cohomology}.
 The proof is similar and it is based on the fact that an isomorphism between two racks $E$ and $E^\prime$ induces an isomorphism between $E/\m_E$ and $E^\prime/\m_{E^\prime}$.

 \begin{lemma} Let $Q$ be a rack, $\theta,\varepsilon$ rack cocycles over a set $A$, $E=Q\times_{\theta} A$, $E^\prime=Q\times_{\varepsilon} A$, $\pi$ be the canonical projection onto $Q$ and assume that $\m_{E}=\m_{E^\prime}=\ker{\pi}$.
 Then $E\cong E^\prime$ if and only if there exists $g\in \aut(Q)$ such that $\theta$ and $\varepsilon\circ (g\times g)$ are cohomologous. \end{lemma}